-As the applicant approaches the top of the waiting list, Management will interview the applicant, along with appropriate family members and/or caseworkers, and explain the regulations and policies associated with the property.
-The interview shall be conducted in accordance with Rural Development Housing requirements and topics will include, but are not limited to:
+As the applicant approaches the top of the waiting list, a full application must be completed, listing all members of the household.
+The application must be signed by the head of household and all additional household members 18 years of age or older.
+Management will interview the applicant, along with appropriate family members and/or caseworkers, and explain the regulations and policies associated with the property.
+The interview shall be conducted with topics including, but not limited to:

-- Income/asset/expense information, as well as household composition - Applicant-paid utilities - The requirement for all household members age 18+ to sign consent for release of information forms - Proof of legal residence will be collected - Applicant's ability and willingness to comply with the terms of the property's lease and community's policies - Statutory, RD, state and local preferences, if any - Violence Against Women Act
+- Income/asset information, as well as household composition. - Applicant-paid utilities - The requirement for all household members age 18+ to sign program-specific Authorization for Release of Information forms - Applicant's ability and willingness to comply with the terms of the property's lease and community's policies - Statutory, state and local preferences, if any - Violence Against Women Act